What is the Cato Internet Firewall?

 Policy Revisions and Concurrent Editing by Multiple Admins

 The Internet Firewall lets different admins edit the policy in parallel.
 Each admin can edit rules and save the changes to the rulebase in their own private revision, and then publish them to the account policy (the published revision).
-Your unpublished revision is saved even if you log out of the Cato Management Application, and you can continue editing the policy in your next session.
-No other admin can access your unpublished revision, the published revision is available to all admins.
-Until your changes are published, they have no impact on the account policy and remain available for editing.
+For more information on how to manage policy revisions, see Working with Policy Revisions.

 Understanding the Settings for Internet Firewall Rules